-Meet the diverse organizations that are being served on April 4, 2020.
+Meet the diverse organizations that are being served September 24-26, 2020.

 This is a page in progress until all 15 non-profit organizations are showcased.

-4-H Clubs are busy preparing all of the supplies and instructions needed in order for you to feel confident approaching the stations to do the hands-on project.
+4-H Clubs are busy preparing all of the supplies and instructions needed for the projects.

 Ovarian Cancer Alliance of Ohio

-We will be making tie blankets from teal and purple fleece for women who have been newly diagnosed.
+We will be making tie blankets from teal and purple fleece as well as cards for women who have been newly diagnosed.

 OCAO's mission is to promote early detection of ovarian cancer with advocacy, education, awareness, and public outreach to improve outcomes and help save lives.
 We also work to support women who have been diagnosed with ovarian cancer as well as their family members.